 Because they are a carcinogen, tolerances for aflatoxins have been established to reduce risk of exposure.
 When almonds are tested in the lab for aflatoxins and are found to have levels above the allowable limits, the consignment has to be reprocessed or rejected, with significant monetary losses to the grower and handler.

-VASP analyses must be conducted by a USDA-approved laboratory.
-Only USDA-approved laboratories are authorized to issue a VASP certificate.
+PEC analyses must be conducted by a USDA-approved laboratory.
+Only USDA-approved laboratories are authorized to input results into a PEC analysis certificate.

 The participating labs have been evaluated and approved by the U.S. Department of Agriculture, Agricultural Marketing Service, Science and Laboratories Program.